AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 Use the PI to OCS Agent Configuration Utility to set up and configure AF server and Data Archive data sources before creating a data transfer.
 After installing or upgrading a PI to OCS Agent, use the utility to select a source AF server or Data Archive, view connection details, create AF and PI mappings, set data privacy settings, and register the agent.

-The following image shows the important elements of the utility and table below provides descriptions of the elements.<!--AF 11/12/21 why are there two comments on the image in addition to the numbered callouts? shouldn't they all be numbered callouts?-->
+The following image and table provides descriptions of the fields in the utility.<!--AF 11/12/21 why are there two comments on the image in addition to the numbered callouts? shouldn't they all be numbered callouts?-->

    ![AF server details](../../images/utility-callouts.png)